Sports Psychotherapy

 'Why me?'

-Injuries in sport happen.
-Some are lucky enough to have a career without seriously getting injured, but some do have long term injuries and careers ending injuries.
+Injuries in sports happen.
+Some are lucky enough to have a career without seriously getting injured, but some do have long-term injuries and career-ending injuries.

 Mentally this has a massive effect on our mental state.